-Day 11: Travel to Nagano
+Day 11: Takayama - Nagano

-This morning, depart Takayama and travel around 2.5 hours to Matsumoto to visit the formidable 16th Century Matsumoto Castle.
+This morning, depart Takayama and travel around 2.5 hours to Matsumoto to visit the formidable 16th century Matsumoto Castle.
 After lunch, stop at a Miso House to learn about the process of making this Japanese seasoning and try Miso soup.
-Also visit a wasabi farm to learn about its cultivation before travelling a further 1.5 hours to Nagano to check in at your hotel and enjoy it's Japanese bath facilities should you wish.
+Also visit a wasabi farm to learn about its cultivation before travelling a further 1.5 hours to Nagano.

-Matsumoto Castle - Known as the crow castle due to its dark black exterior, Matsumoto Castle dates back to the 16th century and is the oldest wooden castle in Japan.
+Matsumoto Castle - Known as the 'Crow Castle' due to its dark black exterior, the Matsumoto Castle dates back to the 16th century and is the oldest wooden castle in Japan.